DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

   - Minimize HTTP requests.
   - Optimize database queries or server-side operations that may be causing delays.
   - Consider using techniques like code minification, compression, and lazy loading.

+### 24. What is the difference between performance and scalability?

+Performance is about speed and efficiency, while scalability is about handling growth and capacity without compromising performance.